openstack/storlets/doc/source/archive/building_and_deploying_docker_images.rst

 facts:

 #.
 The base OS is Ubuntu 14.04.
 Currently this is the only base OS we support.
 #.
-The Storlets run time is jre8.
-Currently storlets can be written only in Java.
+The Storlets run time is jre8 and python2.7.
 #.
 The storlet engine code is installed.

 The image will come in a .tar format.